If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 ---|

-Also known as: Sega Mega Drive Mini (JP/EU/AU/AS)
+Also known as: Sega Mega Drive Mini (EU/AU), Mega Drive Mini (JP/AS) This console has unused modes / minigames. |

 This page or section needs more images.
 There's a whole lotta words here, but not enough pictures.
 Please fix this. |

 Sega tosses its hat into the plug-and-play ring once again with the Sega Genesis Mini, though this time they opted to manufacture the system themselves with M2 developing the emulator.
-The system comes with 40 pre-installed games, plus a more faithful port of Sega's Tetris and a licensed fan port of the original Darius.
+The system comes with 40 pre-installed games, plus a more faithful port of Sega's Tetris and a licensed fan port of Darius.

 In addition to the standard release, a "W" version was also released in Japan that included two six-button USB Mega Drive controllers.